hypnogogue/awake-mod/README.md

 # awake-mod

 Awake-mod
-adds an additional page for “Mod” - per-step transpose “scheduling” on every 2nd/3rd/etc. time the step is active
+Expands on the original Awake app for Norns by adding a page for “Mod” - per-step transpose “scheduling” on every 2nd/3rd/etc. time the step is active

 note: I do not have a grid so I didnt touch any of the Grid code Requirements